No Products in the Cart

 We allow 28 days to return the item from the date you received it.
 To be eligible for a return, your item must be in the same condition that you received it in.
 Your item will require proof of purchase if the purchase was made online.

-If a refund is required we will initiate a refund to your credit card (or original method of payment).
-The credit should be received within 3-5 days.
+If a refund is required we will initiate a refund to your payment card (original method of payment).
+The credit should be received within 3-5 working days.

 If an item is faulty we will accept a return within 6 months from the date of purchase.

-If you do need to return an item to us, please return it to the school shop for an exchange or refund.
+If you do need to return an item to us, or for school specific information, please check the school page on this site before returning any product.

-If you have any questions about how to return please contact us on:
+If you have any queries please contact us on:

 01344 872299 or firstname.lastname@example.org